sleekmason/Lilidog-Bookworm/README.md

 #### Available Versions:

+### Available Versions:

-There are four general builds: full, minimal, minimal-i386, and beardog.
+There are currently 5 general builds: full, minimal, minimal-i386, Beardog, and xfce4.

 - Full - (Approx. 1300 packages), comes with everything necessary to get started without needing initial extra downloads.
 I would advise most folks to use the full version if looking for an 'out of the box' computing solution with everything you need.